crosstheages/public-data/patch-notes-blast.md

   - Added 3 new settings: block all friend requests, block all duel requests, and block duel spectating from friends.
 - Collection
   - Hid the convert option in item details when the player does not have a Phantom account.
+- Shop
+  - Fixed an issue preventing purchases for iOS Devices.
+People taht were unable to purchase the pack with the discount will be able to purchase it again after the update.

 ### Fixes